TABLE OF CONTENTS

 -

-Pea milk - Milk that contains pea protein is marketed to provide more protein and nutrients for little ones, but they tend to contain inflammatory seed oils, gums, and stabilizers to give it a desirable texture, and poor forms of vitamins like vitamin D2.
+Pea milk - Milk that contains pea protein is marketed to provide more protein and nutrients for little ones, but it tends to contain inflammatory seed oils, gums, and stabilizers to give it a desirable texture, and poor forms of vitamins like vitamin D2.

 -